1098-T Tax Credits

 No Whittier College employee may give tax advice regarding these credits.
 If you are unsure about your eligibility, please consult with a qualified tax preparer.

 Whittier College is required to mail 1098-T form to all students enrolled in Spring, Summer or Fall terms during a given calendar year, by January 31st of the following year.
 This form will be mailed to the student's permanent address on file.
-You can access and reprint a copy of this form through your my.whittier.edu account by following the instructions below.
+You can access this form online for reprinting.

 - Log into my.whittier.edu account